JasrajBhatia/food-delivery-risk-and-retention-analysis/README.md

 The dataset is generated locally using `scripts/generate_uae_data.py` and is not tracked by Git due to file size.
 Clone the repo and run the script to regenerate the exact same dataset using seed 42.

+## Data Disclaimer

+The dataset used in this project is synthetic.
+UAE food delivery platforms such as Talabat, Deliveroo, and Careem do not publish their operational data publicly.
+Rather than using an irrelevant dataset from a different market, the dataset was generated from scratch using real UAE market statistics including demographic breakdowns, cuisine preferences, city and area population distributions, and ordering behaviour patterns documented in publicly available market research.

+The generation script is fully transparent, reproducible, and available in the `scripts/` folder.
+Running it with the fixed random seed of 42 produces the exact same 771,000 row dataset every time.

+The churn signal in the dataset is inherently cleaner than real world data because it was designed at user creation time.
+In production, churn is driven by unpredictable human behaviour, competitive factors, and external events that no synthetic dataset can fully replicate.
+This limitation is documented transparently in notebook 04.

 ## Data Dictionary

 | Column | Type | Description |